lukasborawski/slctr/README.md

 Slctr
 ---

 Slctr is a simple jQuery plugin created for selecting an area of graphic document and get coordinates of this selection.
-The view of selection is displaying as a simple transparent rectangle.
-Simple style is build on SASS.
+The view of selection is displayed as a simple transparent rectangle.
+Simple style is built on SASS.

 ###Markup